Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 Business hours: 10:00-21:00 (last entry at 20:30)

-Price: Adults (junior high school students and older) 850 yen, children (elementary school students) 500 yen
+Admission fee: Adults (junior high school students and above) 850 yen, Children (elementary school students) 500 yen

-Access: Approximately 5 minutes by bus from JR Oito Line “Hakuba” Station, get off at “Hakuba Happo Bus Terminal” bus stop
+Access: 5 minutes by bus from JR Oito Line "Hakuba" Station, get off at the bus stop "Hakuba Happo Bus Terminal"

 [Hakuba Happo Onsen] Hakuba Mominoki Hotel

 Hakuba Mominoki Hotel is a resort hotel nestled in the forest at the foot of the Northern Alps.
-The interior of the hotel is decorated with warm and elegant antique furniture, allowing you to enjoy a luxurious and quiet space.
-The vast grounds also include a restaurant, bar (some open only in winter), and a visitor center.
-You can choose from a total of 75 guest rooms to suit your travel style, including log cabins that are perfect for traveling with a large group and family rooms that are comfortable for families.
+The hotel is decorated with warm, elegant antique furniture, creating a luxurious and quiet space.
+The hotel's vast grounds also house a restaurant, a bar (some of which are open only in winter) and a visitor's center.
+There are 75 rooms to choose from, including log cabins ideal for large groups and family rooms that are comfortable for families, to suit your travel style.

-The hot spring used is Hakuba Happo Onsen, which is also known as the hot spring of beauty.
-The spring quality is expected to have the effect of removing dirt and dead skin cells, so you can see that your skin will become smoother.
-In particular, the open-air bath ``Shobe-no-Yu'' is popular for its spectacular views of the four seasons, and is a hot spring that many people use for day trips.
+The hot spring water used is drawn from Hakuba Happo Onsen, which is also known as the "beauty bath."
+The spring water is said to be effective in removing dirt and dead skin cells from the skin, leaving it noticeably smooth.
+The open-air bath "Shobei no Yu" in particular is highly rated as it allows you to enjoy the spectacular views of the four seasons, and is a hot spring that is popular with many people who come just for a day trip.

-Address: 4683-2 Hokujo, Hakuba Village, Kitaazumi District, Nagano Prefecture
+Address: 4683-2 Kitajo, Hakuba Village, Kitaazumi District, Nagano Prefecture

-[Hakuba Shionomichi Onsen] Kurashita no Yu (day trip hot spring facility)
+[Hakuba Salt Road Hot Springs] Kurashita no Yu (day-trip hot spring facility)

-The bathrooms have one open-air bath for both men and women, a washing area, and a rising bath (*).
-You can see the Hakuba mountains from the open-air bath, and soak in the hot water while enjoying the view.
-The bathtub is made from Japanese cypress and is large enough for 15 people to bathe at once.
+The men's and women's bathrooms each have one open-air bath, a washing area, and a purifying bath (*).
+From the open-air bath, you can see the Hakuba mountains, so you can enjoy the view while soaking in the hot water.
+The bathtub is made of cypress and is large enough for 15 people to bathe at once.

-(*) This is the hot water you take when you get out of the bath.
-Please be careful not to go inside the tank.
+(*) This is the water you shower in when you get out of the bath.
+Please note that you should not enter the bathtub.

-Address: 9549-8 Hokujo, Hakuba Village, Kitaazumi District, Nagano Prefecture
+Address: 9549-8 Kitajo, Hakuba Village, Kitaazumi District, Nagano Prefecture

 Phone number: 0261-72-7989

-Access: Approximately 5 minutes by taxi from JR Oito Line “Hakuba” station
+Access: About 5 minutes by taxi from JR Oito Line "Hakuba" Station

 [Hakuba Himekawa Onsen] Hakuba Highland Hotel

-Hakuba Highland Hotel is the tallest six-story hotel in Hakuba Village, offering a panoramic view of the Hakuba Mountain Range in the Northern Alps.
-You can enjoy your stay at the hotel according to your needs, such as the ``Sorayama Terrace'' on the rooftop (3rd floor) where you can enjoy spectacular views of the four seasons, a private room that can be used as a workday space, and a spacious lobby with a fireplace.
-You can enjoy it to the fullest.
+Hakuba Highland Hotel, which offers a panoramic view of the Hakuba mountain range in the Northern Alps, is the tallest hotel in Hakuba Village, with a height of 6 stories.
+Guests can enjoy a stay at the hotel to suit their purpose, with the rooftop (3rd floor) "Sorayama Terrace" where they can enjoy spectacular views of the four seasons, private rooms that can be used as workcation spaces, and a spacious lobby with a fireplace.

-We use our own hot spring, Hakuba Himekawa Onsen.
-Warabi Taira no Yu, which is exclusively for guests, has two different atmospheres: ``Ishi-no-Yu'' and ``Iwa-no-Yu.''
-Each boasts a 10m-long open-air bath with a water mirror in front of it.
-On a clear day, you can see the Hakuba mountains reflected in the water mirror.
+The hot spring water comes from the hotel's own hot spring source, Hakuba Himekawa Onsen.
+Warabi-daira no Yu, which is available exclusively to guests, has two baths with different atmospheres, the "Stone Bath" and the "Rock Bath," both of which boast a 10m-long open-air bath with a mirror-like surface in front of them.
+On clear days, you can see the "inverted three mountains" of Hakuba reflected in the mirror-like surface of the water.

-Address: 21582 Hokujo, Hakuba Village, Kitaazumi District, Nagano Prefecture
+Address: 21582 Kitajo, Hakuba Village, Kitaazumi District, Nagano Prefecture

 Phone number: 0261-72-3450

-Access: Approximately 15 minutes walk from Hakuba Station on the JR Oito Line (free shuttle bus available)
+Access: 15 minutes on foot from JR Oito Line "Hakuba" Station (free shuttle bus available)

 [Hakuba Himekawa Onsen] Hotel Grand Jam Tsugaike

 The hot spring water is drawn from Hakuba Himekawa Onsen.
-When you take a bath, salt sticks to your skin, making it difficult to cool down.
-The indoor bath and open-air bath are not very large, but they are hot springs that will help you relieve your fatigue.
+The salt sticks to your skin when you bathe, so the water doesn't cool down easily.
+The indoor and outdoor baths are not very large, but they are hot springs that will thoroughly soothe your fatigue.

-Address: 639-1 Otari Chikuni Otsu, Kitaazumi District, Nagano Prefecture
+Address: 639-1, Otani Chikuniotsu, Kitaazumi District, Nagano Prefecture

 Phone number: 0261-85-4771

-Access: Approximately 30 minutes by bus from JR Oito Line “Hakuba” station, get off at “Tsugaike Kogen” bus stop (approximately 8 minutes walk)
+Access: 30 minutes by bus from JR Oito Line "Hakuba" Station, get off at the bus stop "Tsugaike Kogen" (8 minutes on foot)

 Official website: http://granjam.jp/

-We recommend enjoying Nagano's hot springs in winter along with snow activities.
-A convenient way to get to Nagano's hot springs, which are close to the attractive ski resorts, is to take the ``Snowliner'', a direct bus that departs from Tokyo.
+We recommend combining winter hot springs in Nagano with snow activities.
+To get to hot springs in Nagano close to attractive ski resorts, the direct bus "Snow Liner" departs from the Tokyo area.

-Since you can choose where to get on and off the Snow Liner, you can travel directly from Tokyo Station, Haneda Airport, or Narita Airport to the Nagano area.
-It also operates every day during the winter season from December 15, 2023 to March 29, 2024.
-The pricing is easy to understand, so it's easy to make reservations.
+The Snowliner allows you to choose your boarding and disembarking points, so you can travel directly from Tokyo Station, Haneda Airport, and Narita Airport to the Nagano area.
+It also operates daily during the winter season from December 15, 2023 to March 29, 2024.
+The pricing is easy to understand, so it's also easy to make reservations.

-For more information, please visit the official website in Japanese, English, Chinese, and Korean.
+For more information, please see the official website, which is available in Japanese, English, Chinese, and Korean.

 We operate direct buses from Haneda/Narita Airport to each ski resort. https://spur.jamjamliner.jp/